jallajs/choo-lazy-view/README.md

 [![downloads][downloads-badge]][npm-link]
 [![js-standard-style][standard-badge]][standard-link]

 Lazily load views as the router invokes them.
-Built for [split-require][split-require] but should work with any software with a similar callback signature.
+Works great with dynamic import or [split-require][split-require] but should work with any software with a promise or callback interface.

 ## Usage
 ```javascript